erin-m-keller/volunteer-finder/README.md

 GIVEN when I access the page I am presented with a login/sign-up form GIVEN an account has been created
 WHEN I sign-in/sign-up to the website
-THEN I view the main dashboard
+THEN I view the main page
-WHEN I view the dashboard
+WHEN I view the main page
-THEN I am presented with a list of available volunteers WHEN I click the volunteer
+THEN I am presented with a list of available volunteers (avatar, name, city/state) WHEN I click the volunteer
-THEN I am presented with their information (avatar, name, city/state, phone/email)
+THEN I am presented with their information (avatar, name, address, phone/email),
-and a map with their location and a link to contact the volunteer
+a map with their location, a link to contact the volunteer and a button to save
+the volunteer to my preferred users list in the profile settings page
+WHEN I view the profile settings page
+THEN I can update my name, email and/or business name and view a list of my
+previously saved volunteers
+WHEN I click update
+THEN a modal window displays asking if I would like to save my changes WHEN I click on a volunteer I can navigate to a page with more details about
+the selected volunteer
+WHEN I click the trash icon next to the selected volunteer THEN I can delete the volunteer from my list
+WHEN I click the sign out button
+THEN I am redirected to the login page
 ```

 ## Project Requirements